We would like to welcome Richard Webb, the Diversity, Equity, & Inclusion Specialist for the Minnesota Child Welfare Training Academy.

 Richard has a gift in focusing on the strengths of individuals and teams and communicates how their set of unique qualities contribute to leadership development and management performance.
 He is known for his expertise and strategic use of the Intercultural Development Inventory (IDI) in leadership development of individuals and teams, as well as in enhancing organizations’ Diversity and Inclusion strategies.
 He is valued by his clients for designing and facilitating authentic and positive learning environments that support awareness, growth, and transformation.

 Richard received his Bachelor of Arts in General Studies with an emphasis in Ethnic Studies from the University of Northern Iowa and Master of Arts in Education with emphasis in Leadership from Augsburg College.
-He is currently pursuing a doctorate in Educational Leadership at St. Mary’s University.
+He is currently pursuing a Doctor of Education in Instructional Design & Performance Technology from Baker University.

 Richard’s life philosophy revolves around a quote from Malcolm X: “Education is our passport to the future, for tomorrow belongs to the people who prepare for it today.”